Critical transition in fast-rotating turbulence within highly elongated domains: Theoretical Background

 \subsection{Multiscale expansion}

-In the present paper, we will explore the regime of simultaneously large $h$ and small $\Ro$.
-Brute-force simulations at very small $\Ro$ are costly since very small time steps are required to resolve the fast waves of interest.
+} In the present paper, we will explore the regime of simultaneously large $h$ and small $\Ro$.
+Brute-force simulations at small $\Ro$ are costly, since very small time steps are required to resolve the fast waves of interest.
 Rather, we exploit an asymptotic expansion first introduced in \citep{julien1998new}, which allows to test the prediction (\ref{eq:transition_forward_inverse}) and to investigate the properties of the transition to a split cascade.
-The expansion is based on the Navier-Stokes equation including the Coriolis force and proceeds in the simultaneous limit of $H= \hat{H} /\epsilon$ and $\Omega= \hat{\Omega}/\epsilon$ with $\hat{\Omega}, \hat{H} = O(1)$ and $\epsilon\to 0$ (such that $\lambda =const.=O(1)$ according to \ref{eq:def_lamb}), keeping the horizontal extent $L$ of the domain fixed at order one, as depicted in figure \ref{fig:LRRB}.
-Note that height and rotation rate are proportional to each other, as in (\ref{eq:transition_forward_inverse}).
-By changing the prefactors $\hat{H}, \hat{\Omega}$, we can place ourselves above or below the critical line predicted by (\ref{eq:transition_forward_inverse}).
-In the following we drop the hats for simplicity.
-The method of multiple scales or a heuristic derivation (see appendix \ref{sec:appA}) can be used to obtain a set of asymptotically reduced equations for the parallel components of velocity $u_\parallel$ and vorticity $\omega_\parallel$,
+The expansion is based on the constant-density Navier-Stokes equation in a system rotating at the constant rate $\mathrm{\boldsymbol{\Omega}} = \Omega \hat{e}_\parallel$, which in its dimensional form reads \NOTE{ } with time $t$, velocity $\mathbf{u}$, pressure (divided by constant density) $p$, kinematic viscosity $\nu$, and the forcing $\mathbf{f}$.
+The domain considered here is the cuboid of dimensions